tranquilit/WAPT-Documentation/source/wapt-usage/command-line-interface/command-line-interface-special-usage.rst

 wapt-get get-server-certificate
 +++++++++++++++++++++++++++++++

-The :code:`wapt-get get-server-certificate` command downloads the SSL certificate from the WAPT Server to use HTTPS to communicate with the WAPT Server.
+The :command:`wapt-get get-server-certificate` command downloads the SSL certificate from the WAPT Server to use HTTPS to communicate with the WAPT Server.

 The downloaded certificate is stored in :file:`C:\\Program Files(x86)\\wapt\ssl\\server`.

-The command :code:`wapt-get get-server-certificate` returns:
+The command :command:`wapt-get get-server-certificate` returns:

 .. code-block:: bash